silverstripe/cwp/docs/en/development-tutorials/setting-up-your-project.md

 	$ git clone https://gitlab.cwp.govt.nz/my-agency/my-project.git my-project

-Run composer update on it to get all the required modules pulled in:
+Run composer install on it to get all the required modules pulled in:

-	$ composer update
+	$ composer install

 You can skip straight to "Accessing the site" now.